isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-03-21-Oral-Answer-by-Minister-for-Home-Affairs-and-Minister-for-Law-Mr-K-Shanmugam-to-to-Parliamentary-Question-on-attracting-legal-talent-to-the-Singapore-Judiciary.md

 <li>The UK Law Commission did recommend the abolition of the offence,

 <ol style="list-style-type: lower-roman">
-<li>but it noted that “There [was] a great deal of extremely abusive online material </li>                                                            concerning judges ”.
+<li>but it noted that “<i>There [was] a great deal of extremely abusive online material concerning judges</i>”.</li>
 <li>It also observed that the UK Judiciary had lost the deferential respect it used to enjoy, </li>
-<li> and lamented that “this change is one to be regretted”, </li>
+ <li> and lamented that “<i>this change is one to be regretted</i>”, </li>
-<li>and since the situation was so bad, and since all the Judges were being  </li>                                                                    attacked online, and because the UK judiciary no longer had the deferential respect –                                                  there was little point in keeping the offence, because you can’t reverse it anyway.
+<li>and since the situation was so bad, and since all the Judges were being <br>                                                                      attacked online, and because the UK judiciary no longer had the deferential respect – <br>                                                 there was little point in keeping the offence, because you can’t reverse it anyway.  </li>

 </ol>